videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/recording-and-live-streaming/rtmp-livestream.md

 # RTMP Livestream - Javascript

-RTMP is a popular protocol for live streaming video content from a VideoSDK to platforms such as YouTube, Twitch, Facebook, and others.
+RTMP is a widely used protocol for live streaming video content from VideoSDK to platforms like YouTube, Twitch, Facebook, and others.

-By providing the platform-specific stream key and stream URL, the VideoSDK can connect to the platform's RTMP server and transmit the live video stream.

-VideoSDK allows you to livestream your meeting to platform which support RTMP ingestion just by providing the platform-specific stream key and stream URL, we can connect to the platform's RTMP server and transmit the live video stream.
+To initiate live streaming from VideoSDK to platforms supporting RTMP ingestion, you simply need to provide the platform-specific stream key and stream URL.
+This enables VideoSDK to connect to the platform's RTMP server and transmit the live video stream.

-VideoSDK also allows you to configure the livestream layouts in numerous ways like by simply setting different prebuilt layouts in the configuration or by providing your own custom template to do the livestream according to your layout choice.
+Furthermore, VideoSDK offers flexibility in configuring livestream layouts.
+You can achieve this by either selecting different prebuilt layouts in the configuration or by providing your custom template for livestreaming, catering to your specific layout preferences.

-This guide will provide an overview of how to implement start and stop RTMP Livestreaming.
+This guide will provide an overview of how to implement starting and stopping RTMP livestreaming with VideoSDK.

 ### `startLivestream()`

-`startLivestream()` can be used to start a RTMP livestream of the meeting which can be accessed from the `meeting` object.
-This method accepts two parameters:
+The `startLivestream()` method, accesible from the `meeting` object, is used to initiate the RTMP livestream of a meeting.
+This method accepts the following two parameters:

-- `1. outputs`: This parameter accepts an array of objects which contains the RTMP `url` and `streamKey` of the platforms you want to start the livestream.
+- `1. outputs`: This parameter takes an array of objects containing the RTMP `url` and `streamKey` specific to the platform where you want to initiate the livestream.

-- `2. config (optional)`: This parameter will define how the livestream layout should look like.
+- `2. config (optional)`: This parameter defines the layout configuration for the livestream.

   ```js
   const config = {